Throughout the Church Year, special services mark holy days great and small.

 The Epiphany Season

-The Epiphany Season lasts from Epiphany until Lent (through the end of February this year).
+The Epiphany Season lasts from Epiphany until Lent (through the end of February in 2017).

 On February 28, a family Shrove Tuesday Pancake Supper and Burning of the Palms ended the season.